Alteration In Princeton

 The Hardy Board siding has been started.

-In these pictures, you can see the different phases of the roof progress.
+In these pictures, you can see

 The old siding is being removed.